 All that said, we are adding registration for this year's event.
 And, of course, a waiver.
 Please click on over to https://www.bikereg.com/30506 and add your name to the list.
 If you don't register, you aren't on the ride, just some creepy interloper.

 Food: The center, or knot, of the bow tie is Willimantic, CT, and the route passes through at roughly 1/3 and 2/3 distance.
 These will be opportunities to buy food.
 I recommend the coop in town which is not far off the route.
 Also, on the second pass through town, the loop will go by a roadside natural water spring.

 Parking: I know not everyone will ride to the start, but you get serious bonus points if you do.
 There is limited parking right at the trail head.
 Nearby are Progress Dr. and Utopia Rd. which should be reasonable for street parking.
 If you drive, you are responsible for obeying parking laws.

 One more plug: Why am I doing this?
 I like riding a bike, and I like riding bikes with other people.
 I like back roads.
 I like dirts roads.
 I like woods roads, and I like sharing what I've found with others.
+I'm cruel like that.
 This loop is not for everyone, but I love it.
 It's challenging, frequently beautiful, and comprises so many of the reasons I enjoy spending time on two wheels.

 Disclaimer: This is just a possible route.
 I will be riding the loop at the specified day and time.
 If other's choose to do the same, they do so at their own risk and choosing.
 To my knowledge, there is no restricted open public access sections of the route, but I do not guaranty this.
 Obey all no trespassing signs.
 Route is not solely on maintained public roads.